Main: Hell's Kitchen

 - Rapunzel Hair: Had the longest haircut of any contestant that's even been on the show, coming down to about his lower back.

 - Took a Level in Kindness: As the competition went on, Danny became less arrogant than when he started, and matured quicker than any other chef by that point.
 Ramsay even lampshaded it as one of the reasons he won.

 - Worthy Opponent: To Paula, resulting in one of the few finales where the outcome was a real nail-biter.

 "My mother, when I was little, made my whole room pink.
 Like everything was pink.
 I fucking hate pink!"

-- Achilles' Heel: Was very consistent and rarely made any mistakes.
-Both in service and in challenges.
-But the one exception to this was shucking scallops challenge.
-Only 1 out of 10 of her scallops was acceptable.
-But since this was not a major skill for this show and was only required for one challenge, it never came up again.
+- Achilles' Heel: Was very consistent and rarely made any mistakes, both in service and in challenges.
+The one exception to this was in the shucking scallops challenge.
+Only 1 out of her 10 scallops was acceptable.
+Since this was not a major skill for the show and was only required for one challenge, and the rest of the team were more inclined to blame Lacey for the defeat, it never came up again.

 - Once stated that she hated doing breakfasts and that she didn't have much experience doing them.
 She moved herself to the pancake station to avoid any harm.
 As a result, we never actually got to see this supposed weakness.

 - Informed Flaw: Or the fact that she knew how to cover it.